tomesink/obsidian/+/Design System.md

 #### Why

-This is the principles. eg. "accesible and inclusive app".
+This is the principles. eg. "Be accessible and inclusive".
 The message the company communicates.